David-OConnor/plascad/README.md

 Protein weight is calculated by summing the individual atomic weights of constituent amino acids, then subtracting 18.05 g/mol per link. (number of amino acids - 1).

-Primer weight is computed BY summing individual nucleotide atomic weights, then subtracting 61.96 g/mole to account for the repoval of HPO₂, and the addition of two hydrogen molecules.
+Primer weight is computed by summing individual nucleotide atomic weights, then subtracting 61.96 g/mole to account for the repoval of HPO₂, and the addition of two hydrogen molecules.

 Protein hydrophathy is calculated using the [Kyte & Doolittle](https://web.expasy.org/protscale/)  [Paper](https://sci-hub.scrongyao.com/10.1016/0022-2836(82)90515-0) method; each amino acid is given a hydropathy index.
 The result at each amino acid position is from an average of these indexes in a window centered on the position, using uniform weights.
 It uses a window-size of 9 amino acids.